 To browse a specific collection, click on it to view information about the collection and view documents in the collection.

-To search within the collection, use the “Search within collection” box located to the right of the collection title.
+To search within the collection, use the “Search within collection” box located below the collection title.

 Click on Advanced Search to the right of the search box.

 Change the Basic Search drop-down menu to Entire Document.